tomshenry87/tools/scripts/netgear_firmware/README.md

 # Netgear M4250 Firmware & CPU Temp Checker

-A command-line tool that connects to one or more Netgear M4250 managed switches over SSH, retrieves firmware version and CPU temperature, and outputs a formatted terminal table and a structured JSON report.
+A command-line tool that connects to one or more Netgear M4250 routers over SSH, retrieves firmware version, CPU temperature, and total PoE power consumed, and outputs a formatted terminal table and a structured JSON report.

-> **Note:** All examples in this document use `python3`.
+> **Note:** All examples use `python3`.
 On some systems Python 3 may also be invoked as `python` — verify with `python --version` before substituting.

 ---